The Best Way to Level a Concrete Floor For Laminate Flooring (Must Read!)

 Step 5: Prepare The Primer and Apply It

-Mix the primer solution with half a bucket of water and apply it to the subfloor with a long-handled roller.
-Apply multiple layers of primer to ensure the best possible connection.
+So, mix the primer solution with half a bucket of water and apply it to the subfloor with a long-handled roller.
+Apply many layers of primer to ensure the best possible connection.

 Step 6: Apply Self-Leveling Compound